massif-press/lancer-data/README.md

   "id": string,
   "name": string,
   "sp": number,
-  "allowed_types"?: WeaponType[], // weapon types the mod CAN be applied to "allowed_sizes"?: WeaponSize[], // weapon sizes the mod CAN be applied to "allowed_mounts"?: MountType[], // weapon mount types the mod CAN be applied to "restricted_types"?: WeaponType[], // weapon types the mod CAN NOT be applied to "restricted_sizes"?: WeaponSize[], // weapon sizes the mod CAN NOT be applied to "restricted_mounts"?: MountType[], // weapon mount types the mod CAN NOT be applied to "source": string, // Manufacturer ID
+  "source": string, // Manufacturer ID
   "license": string, // Frame Name
   "license_level": number, // set to 0 to be available to all Pilots "effect": string, // v-html
-  "tags": ITagData[], // tags related to the mod itself "added_tags": ITagData[] // tags propogated to the weapon the mod is installed on "added_damage": IDamageData[] // damage added to the weapon the mod is installed on, see note "added_range": IRangeData[] // damage added to the weapon the mod is installed on, see note "actions"?: IActionData[],
+  "tags": ITagData[], // tags related to the mod itself "allowed_types"?: WeaponType[], // weapon types the mod CAN be applied to "allowed_sizes"?: WeaponSize[], // weapon sizes the mod CAN be applied to "allowed_mounts"?: MountType[], // weapon mount types the mod CAN be applied to "restricted_types"?: WeaponType[], // weapon types the mod CAN NOT be applied to "restricted_sizes"?: WeaponSize[], // weapon sizes the mod CAN NOT be applied to "restricted_mounts"?: MountType[], // weapon mount types the mod CAN NOT be applied to "added_tags"?: ITagData[] // tags propogated to the weapon the mod is installed on "added_damage"?: IDamageData[] // damage added to the weapon the mod is installed on, see note "added_range"?: IRangeData[] // damage added to the weapon the mod is installed on, see note "actions"?: IActionData[],
   "bonuses"?: IBonusData[], // these bonuses are applied to the pilot, not parent weapon "synergies"?: ISynergyData[],